dhborus/LinWrite/Workflow/Commentary.md

 **Conclusion** -- Really liked autcomplete-bibtex, but not a deal breaker.
 Atom has slightly more versatility and the tree structure of files that enable Scrivener-like handling of projects.

 Ok.
 Let's see if this will work.
+Hasn't really.
+Oh, there was some confusion left over from Dreams.